solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 this will be set to null otherwise it'll contain the error for the failed transaction.

-By default, the SDK sets the `payer` and the `updateAuthority` property respecitvely using the payer and signer identity of the Umi istance we created previously like this:
+By default, the SDK sets the `payer` and the `updateAuthority` property respecitvely using the payer and signer identity of the Umi instance we created previously like this:

 ```typescript
 const { signature, result } = await createCollection(umi, {